 Eric D. Moffa, Ed.D.
-Assistant Professor of Education
+Associate Professor of Education

 Ed.D. in Curriculum and Instruction, West Virginia University, 2016

 M.Ed. in Professional Studies, Fairmont State University, 2009

 B.A. in Secondary Social Studies Education, Fairmont State University, 2005

 Rural Education, Democracy and Citizenship Education, Global Citizenship Education, Digital Citizenship, Teaching Controversial Issues

 Middle and Secondary Content Area Reading and Writing